TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

     SET(BUILD_SHARED_LIBS ON CACHE BOOL "Set in MyConfigureOptions.cmake") ...

-  Using a configuration fragment file allows for better reuse of configure options across different configure scripts and better version control of configure options.
-Using the comment ``"Set in MyConfigureOptions.cmake"`` makes it easy see where that variable got set when looking an the generated CMakeCache.txt file.
-Also, when this file changes, CMake will automatically trigger a reconfgure during a make (because it knows about the file and will check its time stamp).
+  Using a configuration fragment ``*.cmake`` file allows for better reuse of configure options across different configure scripts and better version control of configure options.
+Using the comment ``"Set in MyConfigureOptions.cmake"`` makes it easy see where that variable got set when looking an the generated ``CMakeCache.txt`` file.
+Also, when this ``*.cmake`` fragment file changes, CMake will automatically trigger a reconfgure during a make (because it knows about the file and will check its time stamp, unlike when using ``-C <file-name>.cmake``, see below).

   One can use the ``FORCE`` option in the ``SET()`` commands shown above and that will override any value of the options that might already be set.